taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [menubar](https://github.com/smol-ai/menubar) - a menubar with Zero latency access to ChatGPT/Bard/Claude!
 A/B test them, or use them in the background.
 I use this 20 times a day.
  * [quivr](https://github.com/stangirard/quivr) - Dump all your files and thoughts into your GenerativeAI Second Brain and chat with it
  * [GPTeam](https://github.com/101dotxyz/gpteam) - GPTeam: An open-source multi-agent simulation
+ * [learnGPT](https://github.com/dadukhankevin/learngpt) - A free, open source, AI powered alternative to Quizlet.
+ * [GirlfriendGPT](https://github.com/eniascailliau/girlfriendgpt) - Girlfriend GPT is a Python project to build your own AI girlfriend using ChatGPT4.0

 |Name|GitHub Stars|Language|License|